cibernox/ember-power-calendar/README.md

 {{/power-calendar}}
 ```

-Check the full documentation in www.ember-power-calendar.com
+Check the full documentation at www.ember-power-calendar.com